Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULTNow he had thirty sons, riding on thirty donkeys.
-There were thirty cities for them, they call them Havvoth Jair to this day, that are in the land of the Gilead.
+ULTAnd it was to him 30 sons, riding on 30 donkeys.
+And 30 cities were to them, they call them Havvoth Jair to this day, which are in the land of Gilead.

-USTHe had thirty sons, and each of them had his own donkey to ride on.
-They had thirty cities in the region of Gilead that are still named even today, Havvoth Jair (or the Cities of Jair).
+USTHe had 30 sons, and he gave each of them his own donkey to ride on.
+They lived in 30 cities in the region of Gilead.
+People still call those cities Havvoth Jair.

 BSBHe had thirty sons who rode on thirty donkeys.
 And they had thirty towns in the land of Gilead, which to this day are called Havvoth-jair.[fn]